A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Related Work

 \subsection{Salient Object Detection}

 Traditional unsupervised works mainly achieve SOD based on low-level feature together with hand-picked priors such as global contrast priors~\cite{cheng2014global}, center priors~\cite{goferman2011context,jiang2013submodular, jiang2013salient}, and background priors~\cite{zhu2014saliency}.
 Despite their simplicity, these methods cannot obtain important deep contextual semantic information, which results in poor performance.
 Many methods~\cite{zhang2017supervision, zhang2018deep, nguyen2019deepusps, zhang2020learning, lin2022causal} exploit these handcrafted features as pseudo annotations to train a deep model.
 Nevertheless, they still rely on noise-based annotations, so achieving remarkable performance gains is challenging for them.
 In recent years, deep learning has greatly driven the development of SOD.
-Majority approaches~\cite{liu2021visual,9deng2018r3net,13wang2019iterative,17wei2019f3net,xu2021locate,8chen2018reverse,12zhao2019pyramid,14liu2018picanet,15zhang2018bi,20pang2020multi,16chen2020global,22zhang2017amulet,23qin2019basnet,24feng2019attentive, zhao2019egnet} enhance the saliency detection model by improving network structure, such as iterative refining~\cite{9deng2018r3net,13wang2019iterative,17wei2019f3net,xu2021locate}, introduction of attention mechanism~\cite{8chen2018reverse,12zhao2019pyramid,14liu2018picanet}, and researching fusion strategies~\cite{15zhang2018bi,20pang2020multi,16chen2020global}.
-Other methods~\cite{22zhang2017amulet,23qin2019basnet,24feng2019attentive, zhao2019egnet} mainly utilize boundary-related information that contains abundant detail cues to help the model predict more accurate segmentation results.
+Majority approaches~\cite{liu2021visual,9deng2018r3net,13wang2019iterative,17wei2019f3net,xu2021locate,8chen2018reverse,12zhao2019pyramid,14liu2018picanet,15zhang2018bi,20pang2020multi,16chen2020global,22zhang2017amulet,23qin2019basnet,24feng2019attentive, zhao2019egnet} enhance the saliency detection model by improving network structure, such as iterative refining~\cite{9deng2018r3net,13wang2019iterative,17wei2019f3net,xu2021locate}, introduction of attention mechanism~\cite{8chen2018reverse,12zhao2019pyramid,14liu2018picanet,wang2019salient,li2021dense}, and researching fusion strategies~\cite{15zhang2018bi,20pang2020multi,16chen2020global,sun2021ampnet}.
+Some methods~\cite{22zhang2017amulet,23qin2019basnet,24feng2019attentive, zhao2019egnet, hui2023multi, tu2020edge} mainly utilize boundary-related information that contains abundant detail cues to help the model predict more accurate segmentation results.
+In addition, \cite{wang2019inferring} introduces a fixation prediction task to reduce the semantic bias between the model and human visual mechanisms to accurately identify salient objects.
 While these approaches have achieved great progress, they rely heavily on a large number of expensive pixel-wise labels.